mromanak/mhw-loadout-optimizer/README.md

 ## How To Run
-Modify the scoring function at line 30 of `com.mromanak.loadoutoptimizer.LoadoutOptimizerCLI` to reflect the desired loadout, then invoke the main method to run the search and output the results to the command line as JSON.
+Modify the scoring function at line 30 of `com.mromanak.loadoutoptimizer.LoadoutOptimizerCLI` to reflect the desired loadout, then invoke the main method to run the search and output the results to the standard out as JSON.

 Unmodified, the CLI will output a list of loadouts that best match the following criteria:
 * Skills: